How to steward our healing!

 We receive our healing by God’s grace through faith in what Jesus Christ did on the cross.
 Jesus took our sin and sickness and gave us everything He is and has i.e. His righteousness, healing and divine health, provision and prosperity, protection, preservation, etc. The enemy comes to steal, kill and destroy but Jesus came to bring life and that more abundantly (John 10:10).
 After we have received our healing, we must steward our healing so that we don’t allow the enemy to steal it from us.
 We are going to look at ways the enemy tries to steal our healing and what we need to do to stand against him.

 If we give the devil (our enemy) any opportunity to steal the Word from our hearts or to steal our healing by not keeping our shield of faith high, he will take it.
+It is important to stay in the Word concerning healing so the Word takes root (Matthew 13:20, 21).
+Then when the enemy returns to put symptoms back on you, you will retain your healing.
 The enemy will try to counterattack to steal our victory regarding our healing.
 Don’t fall back into old thinking patterns of sickness.
 We must renew our mind with the Word of God.

 When an old symptom appears, we remind the devil of what the Word says about our healing and command the symptom to go in Jesus name!
 Resist the enemy (James 4:7) and don’t make an agreement with the symptoms.
 We have authority as a believer (Luke 10:19) over the enemy and we are seated in a place of victory in Christ.

-Don’t allow a landing strip in your heart for the enemy to land sickness (Proverbs 26:2) i.e. emotional wounds, offense, unforgivness, believing the enemy’s lies, sin that has not been repented of, etc.
+Don’t allow a landing strip in your heart for the enemy to land sickness (Proverbs 26:2) i.e. emotional wounds, offense, unforgiveness, believing the enemy’s lies, sin that has not been repented of, etc.

 Nor give place to the devil.
 Ephesians 4:27 (NKJV)